The World Bee Project

 Founded in 2014, The World Bee Project (WBP) is a social enterprise focussed on the relationship between pollination, food insecurity, biodiversity loss, and human wellbeing.

-Implementing in partnership with the University of Reading Centre for Agri-Environmental Research (CAER), the World Bee Project vision is to contribute to a global shift towards ecological intensification.
+Implementing in partnership with the University of Reading School of Agriculture, Policy and Development (SAPD) the World Bee Project vision is to contribute to a global shift towards ecological intensification.

-We focus on ecological intensification to develop the science underpinning the sustainable use of biodiversity and ecosystem services to enhance and protect food production while minimising environmental impacts.
+The SAPD and the WBP focus on ecological intensification develops the science underpinning the sustainable use of biodiversity and ecosystem services to enhance and protect food and nutrition while minimising environmental impacts.

 Across the UK, in collaboration with ecologists, plant experts, and our landscape services partner Gavin Jones Limited, our Ecological Consultancy offers a bespoke conservation and restoration service for domestic size and landscape-scale ecological habitats for a variety of bees, butterflies and moths.